romainPrignon/starter-package-ts/integration/README.md

 # integration

-> see how starter-package-ts conform to runtimes
+> examples on how starter-package-ts conform to runtimes